PayToUse/cracked-ruby/README.md

 ## Development Status
 Last updated: Friday, February 24, 2023

-Latest Version: v1.2.2 (beta) (*in development, currently working on the changes to the source code*)
+Latest Version: v1.3 (beta) (*in development, currently working on the changes to the source code*)

+Screenshots will be revealed after updating to a new look of the assets

 ## Note
 idk why all of a sudden the name of the skin file included the 《CK》symbol, but it wasn't official made by cyperdark.